Skip to main content

 },

-• Zod schema defining the input parameters for the GET_ORDER tool: optional uuid or identifier (at least one required).
+• Zod schema defining the input parameters for GET_ORDER: uuid (optional string) and identifier (optional string), with a refinement that at least one must be provided.

 const paramsSchema = z